Astonishing ideas came from diversity and inclusion

-In a 3-hour long conversation, more than one and a half hours of planning were devoted to reflect on the beauty pageant; topics were touched on, led by the community, around the great talent of their women.
+In a 3-hour long conversation, more than one and a half hours of planning to reflect on the beauty pageant.
+The conversation, led by the community, turned around the great talent of their women.

-The same thing happened with the cockfight, the consensus around this issue was very fast and we all decided to highlight values of care for the environment that this practice does not reflect.
+The same thing happened with the cockfight.
+The consensus around this issue was very fast and we all decided to highlight values of care for the environment that this practice does not reflect.